Our guest writer is Karen, mom to one train-obsessed three-year old in San Francisco (among her many other talents).

-Cave Train: There is a train ride inside the boardwalk that is open to people of all ages.
+There is a train ride inside the boardwalk that is open to people of all ages.
 It’s called the Cave Train Adventure and it hasn’t changed since 1961!
 It’s beyond kitschy with its caveman theme and black lights, but my train lover was enamored with it.
 We had to ride it about ten times.
 (Currently closed for Covid-19 but other Beach Boardwalk attractions are operating)

-And in case you have a warm weather weekend, I had better tell you that the best locally made ice cream is from the Penny Ice Creamery – you can get it at Picnic across from the boardwalk or at their shop downtown.
+And in case you have a warm weather weekend, I had better tell you that the best locally made ice cream is from the Penny Ice Creamery – you can get it to go at their shop downtown.

 [All photos by Karen Merzenich except one by Carl via AirBnB, all rights reserved]